cgallea/monochann_process/README.md

 Run PyInstaller with the following command:

-pyinstaller --onefile your_script.py
+pyinstaller --onedir --noconsole --clean tethys-X.py

 Once PyInstaller has finished, you will find a `dist` directory in your script’s directory.
-Inside the `dist` directory, you will see the standalone executable file with the same name as your script but with a `.exe` extension.
+Inside the `dist` directory, you will see the folder containing the executable file (.exe) and all necessary files.
+Move this folder to the desired location and create a shortcut to tethys-X.exe or run it directly from the folder.

 >>>>>>> e896565492d8fa8eab00b8bcdc8534d80f2694fa